-Recommended understanding/experience: Successful completion of the Year 10 Drama Course is recommended but not required.
+Recommended Understandings and Experiences: Successful completion of the Year 10 Drama Course is recommended but not required.

-In this one Semester course students will be involved in the staging of a production to be presented to a public audience.
-Students will contribute by taking on an onstage role as an actor or an offstage technical role.
-They will experience and reflect on the dramatic process that links the theory to the page to stage journey and critically analyse their role in the group production, along with their growth as an artist.
-Students investigate the work of a dramatic practitioner/innovator (examples include Antonin Artaud, Bertolt Brecht and Eugene lonescu), along with a dramatic style through theory sessions and practical workshops.
-They are challenged to also create a hypothetical production as a director, designer or actor explaining their reasons for creative decisions and outlining the intended impact on their audience.
-Students have the opportunity to view live and/or online performances completing an evaluation that demonstrates their knowledge and understanding of production elements and acting.
+In this course you will be involved in the staging of a production to be presented to a public audience.
+You will contribute by taking on an onstage role as an actor, or an offstage technical role.
+You will experience and reflect on the dramatic process that links the theory to the page to stage journey, and critically analyse their role in the group production, along with your growth as an artist.
+You will investigate the work of a dramatic practitioner/innovator, examples include Antonin Artaud, Bertolt Brecht and Eugene lonescu, along with a dramatic style through theory sessions and practical workshops.
+You will be challenged to also create a hypothetical production as a director, designer or actor explaining your reasons for creative decisions and outlining the intended impact on your audience.
+You will have the opportunity to view live and/or online performances completing an evaluation that demonstrated your knowledge and understanding of production elements and acting.

-\Content may vary depending on student's prior knowledge, student numbers and the combination of classes.
+Content may vary depending on your prior knowledge, student numbers and the combination of classes

-\Please note students need to be available for after school rehearsals to complete the group production task.
+Please note you will need to be available for after school rehearsals to complete the group production task.